 Care & Maintenance

 With a bit of attention, your cinema seat will last for years.
 No complicated routines — just a few simple habits.
+Whether you own top grain leather recliners or fabric home cinema sofas, this guide covers everything you need to know about keeping them in pristine condition.

 On Delivery